Side effects

 # Stack.exists s ~f:(fun s -> String.is_substring s "time");; (* Stack has folds, maps, etc too *)

-Summing Up Effects: A Parentheses Matching Function
+Summing Up Effects With an Example: A Parentheses Matching Function

 • To show how to use effects and some of the trade-offs, we look at a small example